 - What conflicts do you have and how do you address them?

 Our financial professionals are compensated by salary plus a percentage of client advisory fees.
 This may create a conflict of interest when we advise you to add money to your account or refrain from making withdrawals.
-Our representatives agree to abide by the CFA Institute Code of Ethics and Standards of Professional Conduct to address and mitigate conflicts of interest.
-You may download the CFA Code and Standards here.
+Our representatives agree to abide by Successful Portfolios’ Code of Ethics to address and mitigate conflicts of interest.

 Item 4.
 Disciplinary History